Past Travel Initiatives

 Cultural and Performing Arts – Multi Day Trips

-2013, in Ann Arbor to take in a wide range of films from around the world, attend
+- Ann Arbor Film Festival explored a wide range of films from around the world, and let students attend lectures

-lectures about film techniques, and attend lectures and discussions with artists and
+about film techniques, and lectures and discussions with artists and directors.
+The

 DC to D.C. / DC Edventures